loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/README.md

     vclusterName: pre-prod-gate-pre-prod
 ```

 Those values must identify the vCluster Platform project and the `VirtualClusterInstance` name, not the Argo CD cluster destination name.
-For example, Argo may target a destination like `loft-default-vcluster-pre-prod-gate-pre-prod`, while the wake-up template still needs `default` and `pre-prod-gate-pre-prod` to construct the vCluster Platform request path.
+For example, Argo CD may target a destination like `loft-default-vcluster-pre-prod-gate-pre-prod`, while the wake-up template still needs `default` and `pre-prod-gate-pre-prod` to construct the vCluster Platform request path.

 This same shared wake-up plumbing is also referenced from [../continuous-promotion/README.md](../continuous-promotion/README.md), because the continuous-promotion demos reuse the same notification template, proxy, and watcher.